 Should you test on a real device?
 Or an emulator/simulator?
 Find out.

 Test on the right mobile devices.
 Perfecto keeps you up-to-date with a mobile devices list.

-Here's how Perfecto can help your team master mobile testing.
+Here's how Perfecto can help your team master mobile testing basics and beyond.

 Perfecto works with your frameworks — including Espresso, XCUITest, and Appium.

 Using Perfecto testing tools helps you solve challenges around fragmentation, time, and performance.
 It can even help you build a 5-star app.
 Plus, you can use Perfecto to maximize testing for screen size, resolution, and PPI.